Number One (Alexia song)

-"Number One" is a song by Italian singer Alexia, released as the third single from her debut album, Fan Club (1997).
-Co-written by Alexia, it was her third successive top 5 hit on the Italian singles chart.
-In both Finland and Spain, it peaked within the top 5.
+"Number One" is a song by Italian singer-songwriter Alexia, released in November 1996, by DWA Records, as the third single from her debut album, Fan Club (1997).
+Co-written by Alexia with its producer, Roberto Zanetti, the song was her third successive top-5 hit on the Italian singles chart.
+In both Finland and Spain, it also became a top-5 hit.
 A set of Spanish versions were released, although these were not specifically for the Spanish market.

-A sample used at the beginning of the song is called East West - The Ultimate Piano Collection, released in 1995.
+The accompanying music video was directed by Italian director Alessandra Pescetta, and first aired in January 1997.
+A sample used at the beginning of the song is from "The Ultimate Piano Collection" by East West, released in 1995.

 Releases and formats

 The song was released in Italy on CD and 12" (coded DWA 96.06), with releases in other European countries following.
 Once again the German edition would be released by ZYX, the Spanish release by Blanco Y Negro, the French release by Panic (a subsidiary of Polygram, the Finnish release by K-Tel and the Brazilian release by Spotlight.
 A full set of releases were commissioned for Europe by Sony Music, once again on their Dancepool label; a Maxi CD, 2 track CD and 12" release (Sony code 663995).

 Two remix releases followed; the 'Happy Remix and Spanish versions' remix release and a second release entitled 'remix'.
 All the tracks across these two vinyl releases were later released on one CD.
 This would be Alexia's second American release, once again through Popular Records in 1997, with "Me and You" being added on the releases.
 The American promotional 12" contained a new remix of "Me and You", though it was mistakenly labelled the 'Extended Euromix'.